lowrie/pyRouterJig/overview.md

 </figcaption>
 </figure>

-On the bottom right of the window various finger pattern options are available.
-See the section [Finger Pattern Options]({{ site.baseurl }}/finger_spacing_options/) for information about <b>Equal</b> and
+On the bottom right of the window various finger layout options are available.
+See the section [Finger Layout Options]({{ site.baseurl }}/finger_spacing_options/) for information about <b>Equal</b> and
 <b>Variable</b>.
 The <b>Editor</b> always you to customize the finger
 patterns even further and is described in the section [Editor]({{ site.baseurl }}/editor/).
-Below the finger pattern options is the template watermark text box, which may be used to label the template.
+Below the finger layout options is the template watermark text box, which may be used to label the template.

 <div id="textbox">